Consultants on Workers Comp Classification Codes, Experience Modifiers, Payroll Audits, & More

 Arizona

 Another NCCI state.
 Employers must meet their Workers Compensation obligations by purchasing insurance from a private insurance company, or be authorized to self-insure.
 Arizona formerly maintained a competitive state fund, but as has happened in other states in recent years, what used to be the state fund has been transformed into a non-profit mutual insurance company that is no longer part of state government.
-This mutual insurer, SCF Arizona, currently writes about 70% of the Workers Compensation insurance in Arizona, but has to compete with other insurance companies in the state.
+This mutual insurer, CopperPoint Mutual Insurance, has to compete with other insurance companies in the state.

 Arizona requires all employers with one or more employees to maintain valid Workers Compensation insurance (or be approved for self-insurance.)

-The state agency with jurisdiction over claims, and over employer compliance with Workers Compensation insurance requirements, is the
+The state agency with jurisdiction over claims, and over employer compliance with Workers Compensation insurance requirements, is:

 Insurance disputes (such as disputes over proper Workers Compensation insurance premiums) are the jurisdiction of: